hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

    Indeterminate result -> restart job immediately without performing 2nd phase of snapshot (no rollback and no commit, one of them will happen after restore)
 6. Update ongoing data map index in memory if the snapshot was successful.
 7. TODO: Update JExR - maybe snapshot data will be removed from it.
    Indeterminate, other error -> ignore
-8. Optionally - clear new ongoing snapshot map if the snapshot was successful.
-Indeterminate, other error -> ignore
+8. Optionally - clear new ongoing snapshot map if the snapshot was successful to decrease memory usage.
 9. 2nd snapshot phase (`snapshotCommitFinish`) with decision made earlier.
    This step can be performed concurrently with processing of next items and must ultimately succeed.
 10. Schedule next snapshot